 The majority of MBA candidates at North Dakota State University are working professionals and the program is designed to support them as they juggle their studies with work.
 This MBA program focuses on developing analytical skills, as well as an understanding of the functional areas of business administration and a broad view of the way organizations work.
 Core classes in accounting, economics, management, marketing, information systems and finance are offered in the evenings year round, complemented by study abroad opportunities and electives offered during the day, in the evening and in the summer.
 The degree is fully accredited by the AACSB.

 At the University of Mary, you can pursue your MBA via one of three formats: You can study on campus at the Gary Tharaldson School of Business, through the online courses or through a blended approach that combines on-campus and distance learning.
-The program is offered on an accelerated schedule so that you can earn your degree in as few as 18 months.
+The program is offered on a quicker schedule so that you can earn your degree in as few as 18 months.
 On-campus classes meet once a week in the evening so that you don't have to interrupt your career, and online classes can be accessed on your own schedule.
 All three options allow you to choose an area of focus: accountancy, executive business administration, energy management, health care, human resource management or management.
 In addition, the University of Mary offers an Executive MBA for senior decision makers with an established track record in business.
 This hands-on program focuses on the practical skills that senior managers need.